Cebrenia quadrangle

 Image of the Cebrenia Quadrangle (MC-7).
 The northwest contains relatively smooth plains; the southeast contains Hecates Tholus (one of three Elysium shield volcanoes) and Phlegra Montes (a ridge system).

 The Cebrenia quadrangle is one of a series of 30 quadrangle maps of Mars used by the United States Geological Survey (USGS) Astrogeology Research Program.
 The quadrangle is located in the northeastern portion of Mars' eastern hemisphere and covers 120° to 180° east longitude (180° to 240° west longitude) and 30° to 65° north latitude.
 The quadrangle uses a Lambert conformal conic projection at a nominal scale of 1:5,000,000 (1:5M).
 The Cebrenia quadrangle is also referred to as MC-7 (Mars Chart-7).
 It includes part of Utopia Planitia and Arcadia Planitia.

 The southern and northern borders of the Cebrenia quadrangle are approximately 3065 km and 1500 km wide, respectively.
 The north to south distance is about 2050 km (slightly less than the length of Greenland).
-The quadrangle covers an approximate area of 4.9 million square km, or a little over 3% of Mars' surface area.
+The quadrangle covers an approximate area of 4900000 km2, about 3% of Mars' surface area.

-Origin of name
+Etymology

-Cebrenia is a telescopic albedo feature centered on 50° N and 150° E on Mars.
 The feature is named after Cebrenia, a country near ancient Troy.
 The name was approved by the International Astronomical Union (IAU) in 1958.

 Physiography and geology

 The quadrangle's prominent features are the large craters Mie and Stokes, a volcano, Hecates Tholus, and a group of mountains, Phlegra Montes.
-This area is a flat, smooth plain for the most part, so the relatively large craters Mie and Stokes really stand out.
-The Galaxias Region has an area of chaos, where the ground seems to have collapsed.

 Viking 2 (part of Viking program) landed near Mie on September 3, 1976.
 Its landing coordinates were 48° N and 226° W.